Identification

 Flush eyes with water while holding eyelids open.
 Rest eyes for 30 minutes.
 If redness, burning, blurred vision, or swelling persist transport to the nearest medical facility for additional treatment.

-Redness, burning, blurred vision, or swelling.
-Eye irritation signs and symptoms may include a burning sensation and a temporary redness of the eye.
+Symptoms: burning sensation and a temporary redness of the eye.

 If swallowed, do not induce vomiting: transport to nearest medical facility for additional treatment.
 If vomiting occurs spontaneously, keep head below hips to prevent aspiration.
-If any of the following delayed signs and symptoms appear within the next 6 hours, transport to the nearest medical facility: fever greater than 101 F (38.3C), shortness of breath, chest congestion or continued coughing or wheezing.
+If any of the following delayed signs and symptoms appear within the next 6 hours, transport to the nearest medical facility: fever greater than 101°F (38.3°C), shortness of breath, chest congestion or continued coughing or wheezing.

-๐จ Immediate Medical Attention Required
+Immediate Medical Attention

-Transport to nearest medical facility for additional treatment if rapid recovery does not occur (inhalation), if redness, swelling, pain and/or blisters occur (skin), if redness, burning, blurred vision, or swelling persist (eye), or if swallowed.
-Also transport if any of the following delayed signs and symptoms appear within the next 6 hours after ingestion: fever greater than 101 F (38.3C), shortness of breath, chest congestion or continued coughing or wheezing.
+If rapid recovery does not occur (inhalation), if redness, swelling, pain and/or blisters occur (skin), if redness, burning, blurred vision, or swelling persist (eye), or if swallowed (ingestion), transport to the nearest medical facility for additional treatment.

 Medical Treatment